STRINGSTRING

 yabT

-Probable serine/threonine-protein kinase YabT; Evidence 3: Function proposed based on presence of conserved amino acid motif, structural feature or limited homology; Product type pe: putative enzyme; Belongs to the protein kinase superfamily.
-Ser/Thr protein kinase family
+Putative serine/threonine-protein kinase; Evidence 3: Function proposed based on presence of conserved amino acid motif, structural feature or limited homology; Product type pe: putative enzyme.

 rsbT